-- (2) Such rules shall enable any convicted person to present his case in writing instead of by oral argument if he so desires and any case so presented shall be considered by the Court. - (3) Except in the case of a conviction involving sentence of death, the time within which notice of appeal or notice of an application for leave to appeal may be given, may be extended at any time by the Court. - (4) For the purposes of this section, the date of conviction shall, where the court has adjourned the trial of an indictment after conviction, be the date on which the court sentences or otherwise deals with the offender.
+(2) Such rules shall enable any convicted person to present his case in writing instead of by oral arguments if he so desires and any case so presented shall be considered by the Court.

+(3) Except in the case of a conviction involving sentence of death, the time within which notice of appeal or notice of an application for leave to appeal may be given, may be extended at any time by the Court.